factory-girl/pupperino-viewer/README.md

 ### Rough time summary

 Setup and configuration: 5 mins.
 As the the readme says this project was bootstrapped through Create React App which sets up a basic app template for you.
-That code was committed in a separate commit to see what was provided.
+That code was committed in a separate commit to show what was provided.

 Coding: A couple hours.
 This is my first time in a long time creating a React app so there were a few things that I was a little rusty on.
 I jogged my memory by looking at other apps and created this Pupperino viewer.